Till1983/flask-blog-project/README.md

 FLASK_ENV=development
 DATABASE_URL=sqlite:///your-database-name.db
 FLASK_APP=run.py
+SECRET_KEY="insert secret key"
 ```
-The *DATABASE_URL* is crucial for the setting up of the database.
+The **DATABASE_URL** is crucial for the setting up of the database.
+You need to create your own secret key.
+If you include special characters in your secret key, you need to put them in quotation marks.

 ### Setting up SQLite for Local Development